-It should be interesting to note that crushed capsules of poppy, ‘poppy husk’, even though isn’t ‘poppy straw’, bears the same meaning as ‘poppy straw’ under The NDPS Act.
+It should be interesting to note, crushed capsules of poppy, ‘poppy husk’, even though isn’t ‘poppy straw’, bears the same meaning as ‘poppy straw’ under The NDPS Act.

 Baljinder Singh was driving a Qualis, PB-13-D-7000.
 Khushi Khan was sitting with the driver.
 The vehicle was searched, during which 7 bags of poppy husk, each weighing 34 kilograms, were found.

 Baljinder Singh and Khushi Khan were convicted for offence punishable under Section 15 of The NDPS Act; sentenced to suffer rigorous imprisonment for 12 years and to pay a fine of Rs.
 2,00,000/- each, in default whereof they were directed to suffer further rigorous imprisonment for 2 years.

 High Court acquitted Baljinder Singh and Khushi Khan.
 It was observed, there was complete infraction of Section 50.